gustavochm/phasepy/README.rst

 Similarly, liquid-liquid and liquid-liquid-vapor equilibrium can be solved, if were the case, with the same object, eos.

+For more examples, please have a look at the Jupyter Notebook files located in the *examples* folder of the sources or `view examples in github <https://github.com/gustavochm/phasepy/tree/master/examples>`_.

 Latest source code
 ------------------